rafacovez/next-typescript-tailwind-template/README.md

 ## NextJS, TypeScript and TailwindCSS template

-To start your project, run the following command: `npx create-next-app -e https://github.com/rafdidact/next-typescript-tailwind-template`
+To start your project, run the following command: `git clone https://github.com/rafdidact/next-typescript-tailwind-template`

 ### Compared to the default `create-next-app`, this example: